akshay705000/SIM_SUM/README.md

 ```bash
 NLP_SIMSUM_Project.ipynb
 ```

-### Human Evaluation
-For human evaluation, manually assess the generated simplified documents for readability, simplicity, and content retention.

 ## Results
 - **SARI**: Measures how well the model simplifies the text.
 - **D-SARI**: A variant of SARI for document-level simplification.